delannoy/cms-das-lumi-short-exercise/_episodes/03-normtag-and-certification.md

 The outcome of the certification process is regularly updated as more data gets collected, and for each new version of the data processing, by the [DQM-DataCertification](https://twiki.cern.ch/twiki/bin/view/CMS/DQM).
 One of the main deliverables of this process are JSON files listing runs and lumisection which are good for physics analysis.

-> ## Query processedLumis.json to determine hte recorded luminosity for your crab job datset
+> ## Query processedLumis.json to determine the recorded luminosity for your crab job datset
+>
+> Refer to your submitted crab job as part of the [third set of the Pre-Exercises](https://fnallpc.github.io/cms-das-pre-exercises/03-CMSDataAnalysisSchoolPreExerciseThirdSet/index.html).
+> Recall that you had to transfer the resulting `processedLumis.json` file to lxplus.
 >
 > Using the physics normtag, what is the recorded luminosity in inverse femtobarns for your crab job datset?
 > Please write the correct answer in the [short lumi exercise Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2022/channels/offlineshortexlumi).
 {: .challenge}